otterscan/otterscan/docs/custom-jsonrpc.md

 1. `address` - The ETH address to be searched.
 2. `blockNumber` - It searches for occurrences of `address` before/after `blockNumber`.
 A value of `0` means you want to search from the most recent block (`ots_searchTransactionsBefore`) or from the genesis (`ots_searchTransactionsAfter`).
 3. `pageSize` - How many transactions it may return.
-See the detailed explanation about this parameter bellow.
+See the detailed explanation about this parameter below.

 Returns: